 Microbes and probiotics also play important roles in the gut microbiome and therefore, cardiovascular health.
 The microbes that are created in your gut can end up in your bloodstream, thereby affecting your heart.
 And certain microbes can make you more sensitive to risk factors.
 For example, your body can be more at risk of producing high LDL cholesterol levels or an obesity-related molecule called leptin, both of which can negatively affect the heart.
 On the other hand, good microbes can help regulate a healthy heart by aiding production of beneficial molecules.
 Probiotics work in the same way.
 Probiotics can help your gut hold onto beneficial bacteria and also eliminate the harmful bacteria.

-A Total Heart Health Pack
+Total Heart Health

 In order to take care of your heart, you’ll need to take care of your whole body, including your gut.
-That’s why we created the Heart Health Pack.

 - Green Spectrum– Green Spectrum also helps your body’s blood stream by balancing pH and oxygen levels, encouraging healthy flow.